Who Is Covered By Uber’s Million-Dollar Accident Policy?

 Taking-Legal-Action-with-Denied-Claims

-Will I Be Covered by Uber’s Million-Dollar Accident Policy?
+Will I Be Covered By Uber’s Million-Dollar Accident Policy?

 If you are injured while traveling in an Uber, you may be eligible to file a claim under Uber’s insurance policy if certain conditions are met.